Code-Institute-Submissions/SecondMSP-RE/README.md

 • The pictures were arranged orderly to be interesting to the web visitor.

-• The link to the Gallery on the homepage is also functional.
+• The link to the Gallery on the homepage and return homepage link is also functional.

 About Page:
 • I checked that the image of the leaders and information about the church are cleary summarized any visitor.